 How Much Does it Cost to Fix a BMW?

-Unfortunately, we cannot sell you a BMW extended warranty, because nobody can sell one except for BMW itself.
+Unfortunately, we cannot sell you an extended warranty, because nobody can sell one except for BMW itself.
 But we CAN sell you a vehicle service contract.
 This service contract will work in the same way that a BMW extended warranty would: paying for parts, labor, and taxes for repairs.

 The majority of service plans that you can purchase at a dealership are the same exact plans that we sell.
-While BMW does offer a form of vehicle protection, you might feel that nausea return when you see the price.
+While BMW does offer a form of vehicle protection, you might feel that nausea returns when you see the price.
 Choosing a service contract with us saves YOU money!

 A vehicle service contract can be placed upon a new or used vehicle at any time, whereas most dealer service plans must be purchased at the time of sale when the vehicle is new.
 Whether you have 100 or 100,000-miles, we can provide coverage for your car.

 Any policy you purchase from Endurance is absolutely free of risk.
 We give customers the opportunity to try our products for up to 30-days with our unconditional money-back guarantee.

 So why should you spend extra money on the same thing?
 Don’t wait until it’s too late and your BMW is sitting in the shop.
 Call us today to get your vehicle service contract and return to the world of worry-free driving!

-More About BMW
+More About BMW Warranty: